SpindleASA/spindle-guides/fiction.md

 - [Bounty Writing (Coming Soon)](#bounty-writing)
 - [NFT-Locked Content (Coming Soon)](#nft-locked-content)

 We plan to expand into other types of content as we grow as a platform.
+If you would like to have your story content NFT-locked or become a bounty writer, please contact us via [email](mailto:contact@spindle-asa.com) or join our [Discord](https://discord.gg/D8P9esv6Vn).

 ### Tipping
 Every chapter will include a ‘Tip YARN’ button for readers to tip their favorite authors and stories.
 This tip button links to a wallet provided by the author so 100% of the tip goes directly to the author.